MartinCazares/Android_Studio_Debugger_Macro/README.md

         return null;
     }

 Where the line of code used by the class "ASDebuggerMacroLog" will be commented.
-Note: You MUST use this single line logger by it self in a single line and you have to be careful when using it because it will comment the whole line and if not used properly it might break your code in a case like the one below:
+Note: You MUST use this statement by it self in a single line and you have to be careful when using it because it will comment the whole line and if not used properly it might break your code in a case like the one below:

     if(validation){
         ASDebuggerMacroLog.e("LogUserInfo", "Single Log");}